Four Takeaways from the Kansas City Chiefs' 30-21 Loss to the Buffalo Bills

 Looking all the way back to Week 4, many pinned that game against the Los Angeles Chargers as a potential breakout moment for rookie wideout Xavier Worthy.
 After all, three receptions for 73 yards (including a 54-yarder) made for a nice stat line.
 Since that point, however, the first-round pick combined for 11 catches and 92 yards in five contests.
 Offensive coordinator Matt Nagy said this week that Worthy's time for a bigger day was coming, which ended up being the case on Sunday.
 It wasn't perfect, though.

 A huge chunk of Worthy's impact – both positive and negative – came in the first half.
 All of it was in the first two quarters, from a statistical standpoint.
-On the Chiefs' opening drive, he made his best play of the season with a 31-yard grab in traffic and then later had a third-down conversion.
+On an early Chiefs drive, he made his best play of the season with a 31-yard grab in traffic and then later had a third-down conversion.
 He capped things off with a nice touchdown.
 Later in the half, the bad returned when he couldn't get both of his feet in bounds for what would've been a massive gain deep down the field.
 In the most important half of play, Worthy didn't have a single catch or yard.
 It was a game of mostly ups for the prized draft pick, yet simultaneously a reminder that he and the team have work to do before he establishes consistency.

 A steady Chiefs defense finally fell victim to chunk plays